We receive a lot of enquiries asking us ‘how to start a fashion business’ and so we have put together this guide for aspiring fashionista’s!

 Where should you begin?

 At the very start of the process, it is critical that you assess the demand for your brand idea with a cool head.
+A fashion start-up is not a venture to be entered into lightly.
 We are all emotionally attached to our own ideas, and it’s natural for supportive friends and family to tell you your idea is a good one.
 You need more than this before making such a big commitment of your time and money.

 - Is there anything else out there that is similar – how well are they doing?
 Who stocks them?